Financial Support Overview

 Through a combination of departmental and university fellowships and graduate student employment, the Center for and Department of Middle Eastern Studies offer students many resources to finance their graduate education.

-Approximately 90% of Department students (MELC) and 50% of Center students (MES) receive receive funding.
+Approximately 90% of Department students (MELC) and 50% of Center students (MES) receive full funding in the 2014-15 year.
 Students who are not funded are sometimes able to secure financial assistance through external awards and academic employment in other departments across campus.